-The wildflower meadow was sown in 2001 and has transformed the former grassland into a rich flowering meadow.
-It now provides a haven for biodiversity, with more than 200 species of invertebrates and the mammals and birds that this attracts.
+- The wildflower meadow – sown in 2001, it has transformed the former grassland into a rich flowering meadow, providing a haven for over 200 species of invertebrates, as well as mammals and birds.

-Much of the management revolves around maintaining a balance between open and covered areas – creating a mosaic of habitats.
+- Much of the management activity here revolves around maintaining a balance between open and covered areas – a mosaic of habitats.
 This includes coppicing the willow, cutting back the grassland and creating piles of deadwood.
-Letting in light, brings in new species, and deadwood piles are luxury hotels to invertebrates.
-Earth Trust’s meadow management is about supporting nature’s cycle.